-How should I save for my kid’s college?
-If you are reading this blog, the odds are high that you have heard about using a 529 plan for your kids’ college education.
+If you are reading this blog, the odds are high that you have heard about using a 529 plan while saving for college.
 Today, we will discuss 529 plans, my thoughts on when it’s an appropriate vehicle, and cover alternative choices for funding college education.

 I should note that this post is not focused on how to choose the right 529 plan.
 For that, I’d suggest the following simple formula: